 - Garage Fire: When there is a fire in your garage that could quickly spread to your car and burn it.

-- Engine Fire: Sometimes your car engine may catch a fire due to a mechanical defect or overheat.
+- Engine Fire: Sometimes your car engine may catch fire due to a mechanical defect or overheating.

 - Collision: Quite often when there is a severe collision then that impact is enough to spark a fire that could rage quickly.

 - Natural Disasters: Fires, earthquakes, tornadoes, or any such natural calamities may cause a car to catch fire.